 Each of these Subfunds is suitable for capital accumulation, both for investors who do not have an in-depth knowledge of the capital markets and for experienced investors in order to pursue their specific investment objectives.
 Each of these Subfunds is suitable for investors who are focused on achieving absolute returns.
 Investors must expect fluctuations in the value of the investments.
-Such fluctuations can lead to temporary value losses, which may be smaller with the ABSOLUTE RETURN BOND DEFENDER and higher with the ABSOLUTE RETURN BOND.
+Such fluctuations can lead to temporary value losses, which may be smaller with the ABSOLUTE RETURN BOND DEFENDER and higher with the ABSOLUTE RETURN BOND PLUS than with the ABSOLUTE RETURN BOND.
 Each of these Subfunds may be used as a basic investment within an overall portfolio.